 40 Hour Teacher Workweek club, but I'd rather you click over to Angela's site to get the full details directly from her.

-Post Update: The 40 Hour Teacher Workweek Club is only open twice a year for new members.
-The next open enrollment period will be June 26th to July 6th.
-If you'd like to be notified when the club opens again, please sign up for my Candler's Classroom Connections newsletter.
+The 40 Hour Teacher Workweek Club is only open twice a year for new members.
+The current open enrollment period ends on January 4th.
+Click HERE to check it out now!

-If you're interested in learning more about the club, join my Facebook group, Teachers Working Smarter.
+If you're interested in learning more about the club, sign up to join my Facebook group, Teachers Working Smarter.
 You can ask me and other club members questions about the group and learn first hand what a difference the strategies have made for others!